CPT Codes: What They Are, How They Work, and Why They Matter

 Step 1: Create Your Top CPT Code List

 Most practices bill 10–20 CPT codes over and over.
+Build a CPT cheat sheet with your top codes, cash prices, modifiers, and payer quirks—your team will thank you.
 List these out in a shared document.
 For each code, add:

 - The definition